-If you’re planning to visit Taiwan, do yourself a favor and head across to Keelung to try one of the famous night market across Taiwan.
-An hour bus rides or a 45-50 Minute Local Train from Taipei and bam you’re in the downtown area close to Keelung Night Market.
+If you’re planning to visit Taiwan, do yourself a favor and head across to Keelung to try one of the famous night markets across Taiwan.
+An hour bus rides or a 45-50 Minute Local Train from Taipei and bam!
+You’re in the downtown area close to Keelung Night Market.
 This spans across three blocks, that includes clothing and food galore at a reasonable price.
 There’s a wide variety of foods to choose from that will whet your appetite and discover the rich Taiwanese street food it has to offer.

 If you’re Keelung Hungry, let’s go through the list of the popular dishes to try in the Keelung Night Market.

 Braised Pork Rice (Lu Rou Fan – 滷肉饭)

 The signature dish in Taiwan for its simplicity and deliciousness.
 The serving size is relatively small but is decent enough to do some food hopping along the way.
 The dish can be bought for $25 NT or under.

 In Keelung Night Market, there are quite a few stalls that served this type of dish.
 The dish itself is presented on a small bowl with less meat and it’s really delicious.
 For this simple dish, it can be bought for $30 NT.

 Make sure to add a bit of chili to go wonders on your palate.

 For a quick snack, you can’t go wrong with Fried dumplings.
 This snack box shall cost about $35 NT, which you get served of 8 fresh dumplings on a box including sauce.
 Typically, the meat they serve is Pork, Beef, and Shrimp.
 Note: Price varies depending on the meat you choose.

 Fried Chicken (Taiwanese Style)